 Now I want to explain about the use of affiliate links on Holistic Health Herbalist.
 What are affiliate links?
-I use two main types of affiliate programs on my blog:
+I use four main types of affiliate programs on my blog:

 1. Amazon Affiliate Links

 Amazon.com offers a very small commission on products sold through their affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Purchases are exactly the same for you if your purchase through an affiliate link or a non-affiliate link.
 If I link to Amazon with a special code embedded in the link and a reader purchases an item through that link, then I get a small percentage of the sale.
 It has no effect on you whatsoever.

 Amazon links are not “pay per click.”
 So that means I don’t get anything if you click on the link.
 If you click on the product link and stay around Amazon and purchase something else, however, I will get commission on that sale.

 Anytime you see a link that looks like http://amzn.to/.…. it’s an Amazon affiliate link.
 You will see these frequently if you follow me and other bloggers on our Facebook pages.
 And if a link in a blog takes you to a page on Amazon, you can be PRETTY sure that it is an affiliate link for that blogger.